SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/background-tasks.md

 ## What happens after the scanner is done analyzing?

 Analysis is not complete until the relevant Background Task has been completed.
-Even though the SonarQube Scanner's log shows `EXECUTION SUCCESS`, the analysis results will not be visible in the SonarQube project until the Background Task has been completed.
-After a SonarQube Scanner has finished analyzing your code, the result of the analysis (Sources, Issues, Metrics) -  the Analysis Report - is sent to SonarQube Server for final processing by the Compute Engine.
+Even though the SonarScanner's log shows `EXECUTION SUCCESS`, the analysis results will not be visible in the {instance} project until the Background Task has been completed.
+After a SonarScanner has finished analyzing your code, the result of the analysis (Sources, Issues, Metrics) -  the Analysis Report - is sent to {instance} Server for final processing by the Compute Engine.
 Analysis Reports are queued and processed serially.

 At the Project level, when there is a pending Analysis Report waiting to be consumed, you have a "Pending" notification in the header, next to the date of the most recent completed analysis.